safahas/wizword_new/README.md

 # API‑first extraction for FlashCard (noun‑focused); falls back if API fails
 FLASHCARD_API_FIRST=false

+# Runtime API usage for FlashCard (gameplay/pool maintenance)
+# When false (default), runtime will NOT call the LLM for FlashCard:
+#  - Gameplay uses hints from flash_pool or local document‑grounded hints only
+#  - Pool build and maintenance pass avoid API and use local hints
+# Enable only if you want live upgrades and have quota headroom.
+FLASHCARD_RUNTIME_API=false

 # Document upload size (backend); default 10240 bytes (10KB)
 UPLOAD_MAX_BYTES=10240